Coveros-Archive/PiKubeCluster/README.md

 A pair of stacked 80mm USB-powered fans is the same height as a stack of seven Raspberry Pi.
 Coincidence?

  Also, heat sinks.
-I bought a bag of Raspberry Pi heatsinks.
+I bought a bag of Raspberry Pi heat sinks on thermal sticker pads.
  It came with three sizes.
 I've found a use for two of the sizes.
 I haven't done a thermal imaging study of the components to see if the heat sinks do any good.